ismet-dagli/HMS/README.md

 x = torch.rand(1,3,32,32).to(device)
 net= net.to("cuda")
 ```

+To update the batch size, change the first parameter of input data: x = torch.rand(batch,3,32,32)

 ## Layer Profiling
 For individual layer profiling, models may need to be re-written as seperate layers rather than blocks/groups etc.